HadikHuszar/dayslayer/README.md

 which the user can then copy and paste into the user's preferred messaging mechanism.

-It also provides the user with guides to lead the team meetings required for the day..
+It also provides the user with guides to lead the team meetings required for the day.
 <br><br><br><br>

 # **To Use**